 Breaks from loan payments are known as payment holidays.
 Some lenders may give you a payment holiday but you must agree it with them first.
 You'll also need to meet certain conditions and prove you can continue to repay the loan when the 'holiday' is over.

 You can’t simply stop paying back the loan without the lender knowing, even if you're planning to restart payments the following month.
 It will be treated as a missed payment and hit your credit file hard.

 Payment holidays are only a short-term fix.
 Although you may be able to stop repayments for a while, the loan may become more expensive because:

 You're charged interest during the holiday meaning you have to pay more interest overall

 The loan term is extended by the amount you took as a payment holiday

-Yes, you can cancel your loan within the cooling off period.
-This is 14 days of signing the loan agreement, or when you received a copy in the post (whichever is later).
+Yes, you can cancel your loan within the cooling-off period.
+This is within 14 days of signing the loan agreement, or when you received a copy (whichever is later).

 You must pay back the full loan amount (and any interest due for the time you had the money) within 30 days of cancelling.